 Absences for the management of long-term/diagnosed illnesses and disabilities will be exempt from absence monitoring in collaboration with the head teacher.
 All cases of low attendance will be assessed on an individual basis.
-We aim to support all pupils who are protected under the Equality Act and the SEND Code of Practice.
+We aim to support all pupils who are protected under the Equality Act and the SEND Code of Practice but this does not mean we can authorise holidays in term-time.